flathub/io.github.dweymouth.supersonic/README.md

  * [Build bot page](https://buildbot.flathub.org/#/apps/io.github.dweymouth.supersonic): where you can see the latest builds for this app
  * [App maintenance guide](https://github.com/flathub/flathub/wiki/App-Maintenance): how to maintain this
+ * [External data checker](https://github.com/flathub/flatpak-external-data-checker): how new updates are automatically submitted here by @flathubbot